-On March 7, 2023, GM, through a company wholly owned thereby, entered into a service agreement with TikTok Norway AS, a Norwegian company which is part of a group of companies with global operations, for the provision of DC services on a campus to be built by GM in Norway.
+On 7 March 2023, GM, through a company wholly owned thereby, entered into a service agreement with TikTok Norway AS, a Norwegian company which is part of a group of companies with global operations, for the provision of DC services on a campus to be built by GM in Norway.

-For further details, see the Company's immediate report of March 8, 2023 (Ref.
-2023-01-024873), which is included herein by reference.
+For further details, see the Company's immediate report of 8 March 2023 (Ref.
+2023-01-024873), which is included herein by reference, as well as Section 2.13 herein.